Skip to main content

 Lilian Tschan CSR Award

-State Secretary Lilian Tschan and Chairwoman of the CSR Prize 2025 jury.
+State Secretary Lilian Tschan and Chair of the CSR Award 2025 jury.
 Photo: J. Konrad Schmidt

 Conclusion on the CSR Award 2025

-For us, the CSR Award is more than recognition – it acknowledges the entire network behind it: our committed teams in Kenya and Germany, our more than 9,000 contract smallholder farmers, and everyone who supports traceable, digital, and responsibly designed supply chains worldwide.
+For LIMBUA, the CSR Award is more than an award – it is a recognition of the entire network behind it: our dedicated teams in Kenya and Germany, our more than 9,000 contract smallholder farmers, and everyone worldwide who is committed to digital and traceable supply chains.

-We say thank you – and continue on this path.
+We say thank you – and continue moving forward.

 Scanning of products ready for export